Moving Pictures

-The following is the second installment of The Analog Life, a column for Arthur magazine.
-PDFs of the entire new and cool issue are available from the link above.
+The following is the second installment of The Analog Life, a column for Arthur magazine. on May 4, 2008

 Last month I ditched my old 17-inch Sanyo TV and bought a big flat acronym—a Samsung LNT2653H LCD HDTV to be precise.
 My main motivation was visual hedonism.
 Though I don’t watch a ton of movies, I am something of a cineaste, having gone to college in the days when a decent sized campus like ours might boast a dozen film societies.
 Until recently, I fed my Janus jones in repertory cinemas, while at home I watched lighter fare—B movies or anime or leeched HBO shows.
 But rep cinemas are dying, even in a deeply mediated town like San Francisco, and I am simply not willing to squint any longer at letter boxed DVDs.
 I wanted a screen with an aspect ratio, if not a size, worthy of The Man From Laramie or Kagemusha.
 And so I entered the cacophonous purgatory of Best Buy to check out the wares.